How does scientific knowledge production about the body, mind, and environment shape social inequalities?

 There are two main projects where I am currently exploring these questions.

-My dissertation builds on theories of environmental racism, which have generally focused on the inequitable distribution of pollution or other hazards, to consider how the management of environmental amenities and benefits is exclusionary.
-I argue that the way nature is cultivated in parks and nature preserves contributes to environmental racism by presuming that science is an neutral and objective way to understand nature.
-My research shows how this approach leads natural areas programs to inequity as the mere absence or mismanagement of nature, and to sideline community groups who do not have an inherent interest in science.
+My dissertation research built on theories of environmental racism, which have generally focused on the inequitable distribution of pollution or other hazards, to consider how the management of environmental amenities and benefits is exclusionary.
+I argue that the way nature is cultivated in parks and nature preserves contributes to environmental racism by presuming that science is a neutral and objective way to understand nature.

 Health equity

-Data-driven policies are seen as essential for achieving health equity because they offer calculable representations of racial disparities in heath, like rates of COVID-19 infection.
-In Chicago, local government actors employ metrics like these as stand-ins for racial inequity and intervene to correct them.
+Data-driven policies are seen as essential for achieving public health goals because epidemiological data offer calculable representations of racial disparities in heath, between communities or groups.
 However, the broader effects of systemic racism in employment and housing are not necessarily being addressed due to the focus on measurable outcomes.
-I have explored these themes in a project with Professor Claire Decoteau where we use the case of COVID-19 in Chicago to consider why policies that claimed to be acting to produce racial equity largely did so by pitching interventions toward epidemiological statistics rather than providing direct relief to Chicago residents.
+I have explored these themes in collaboration with Claire Decoteau and other colleagues.

 Claire Laurier Decoteau and Cal Lee Garrett (2022) “Disease Surveillance Infrastructure and the Economisation of Public Health.”
 Sociology of Health & Illness 44(8):1251-1269.